INTERVIEW BY MARKO SYRJALA

 THE BREAKUP AND BILLION DOLLAR BABIES

-Let’s go to the time when the original band broke up in 1974.
+Let’s go briefly back to the time when the original band broke up in 1974.
 Was the band decomposition a surprise for you, or was it something that was expected for a long time?

-It was gradual and crept up from the shadows because there were always a lot of laughs, even during the bleakest times.
+It was gradual and crept up from the shadows because there were always many laughs, even during the bleakest times.
 But by the end of the Billion Dollar Babies Tour, the band’s exhaustion level was such that we couldn’t continue.
-We voted to take a year off and then continue, but Alice went solo and we were left stranded.
+We voted to take a year off and then continue, but Alice went solo, and we were left stranded.

 Did you have legal matters with Alice at the time?

-I have always been wondering if there’s official CD version of BATTLE AXE?
+I have always been wondering if there’s an official CD version of BATTLE AXE?

 Dennis Dunaway: Not an official one.
 There was a limited edition release that Michael Bruce was involved with.
-It had three CDs, which included the original album, a live show, and then a bunch of extras.
+It had three CDs, including the original album, a live show, and then a bunch of extras.
 It’s hard to find.

 We are family.
 You can yell at your brother, but that doesn’t mean you don’t love him.
 Right?

-Neal and I are really family because I married his sister.
+Neal and I are really a family because I married his sister.